 Supports are available through the Experiential Learning office to assist students with securing their work terms.
 In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
 Upon completing the work term, co-op students return to campus to complete their final two academic semesters of the program before graduating.

-The co-op work term will provide students with work experience in the event planning industry.
-The co-op work term expands students’ learning environment to real work settings where they will be challenged to apply their academic knowledge and then return to campus with a deepened understanding of industry demands and required skills.
+The co-op experience provides the opportunity for students to consolidate their professional knowledge and skills in a practice setting.
+The work term will provide students with work experience in the event planning industry.
+The work term expands students’ learning environment to real work settings where they will be challenged to apply their academic knowledge and practical skills.
+Students will be assessed on performance and ability to demonstrate knowledge, skills, professional standards, and ethics.

 Courses and course descriptions are subject to change.